Leif2112/Farscape/README.md

 mechanic on the flux tubes within a sunspot.
 This - when coupled with the rapid independent umbral acceleration - may inject sufficient magnetic energy stresses into the corona for an eruptive event to occur.

+## **HERE'S THE SCIENCE**
+If you're a particularly curious individual and want to learn more on the subject, here's my paper.(Words/Tracking a Sunspot Dissertation Leif Tinwell.pdf)